The Candler Scribe's Tablet

 I was curious why Asa Candler would keep such an apparently insignificant object.

-artifacts finds.
-Then, by accident, I found a newspaper article describing his finding
+finds.
+Then, by accident, I found a newspaper article describing his finding of the

-of the very tablet I now have.
-He told the reporter that he had been walking on his
+very tablet I now have.
+He told the reporter that he had been walking on his property

-property near the confluence of Peavine Creek and Peachtree Creek.
-(This is now
+near the confluence of Peavine Creek and Peachtree Creek.
+(This is now part of the

 He found the tablet jutting out of a bank on the creek.

 Now, my interest increased and I began to look more closely at the tablet and try to